The notification was one of a million.

 “I hate to think of the financial burden, not to mention delay in care, that students would incur by having to go elsewhere,” Hoffman texted.
 “I know the both of you well enough that I feel comfortable sharing that the thought of having to send students away is heartbreaking to me.”

-In communications about Welsh’s permanent appointment to the presidency, Scorecard’s influence is particularly evident.
+In communications about Welsh’s permanent appointment to the presidency, Scorecard’s influence is also evident.
 A retired four-star general who served as Joint Chief of Staff over the U.S. Air Force, which at the time had 650,000 employees, he was called an “Obama appointee” and criticized by the website for his past comments supporting diversity initiatives.
 One former student emailed Welsh after reading a Scorecard story to say he was leading the university down a “WOKE path.”

 “You clearly don’t know me at all,” Welsh fired back in an email response.
 “I have no idea what ‘WOKE path’ even means and I’m certainly not leading anyone down one.”